Manas-Ran-Mishra/web/README.md

 ## Java Fundamentals

-This is only contains examples(code with explanations) of basic JS concepts
+This is only contains examples(code with explanations) of basic JS concepts.

-You can refer to the README file inside for more information.s
+You can refer to the README file inside for more information.